Undergraduate Exhibition Information

 Questions about the Undergraduate Exhibition?
 Contact us at UG-Exhibition@saic.edu

-The Undergraduate Exhibition takes place at SAIC Galleries located on 33 E. Washington!
+The Undergraduate Exhibition takes place at SAIC Galleries located at 33 E. Washington!

 The Undergraduate Exhibition helps to serve senior level students with their ongoing creative professional practice.
 This exhibition helps develop skills for this and all exhibitions post-SAIC life.
 Participating students will experience the process of how to exhibit work in a professional setting, and how to navigate and collaborate in a large group exhibition.
 Participation in this senior exhibition is not a degree requirement.

 The Undergraduate Exhibition occurs twice annually in both the fall and spring semesters.